alexia-nt/Restaurant-Recommendations-Dialog-System/README.md

 | restart    | Attempt to restart the dialog                    | okay start over                                 |
 | thankyou   | Express thanks                                   | thank you good bye                              |

-## Part1A.py
+## Part 1A
-The program provides the following options in the terminal:
+The program (part1A.py) provides the following options in the terminal:
 ```
 1. Print evaluation metrics
 2. Give an utterance for prediction